Tell me more ×

 Error: 18059, Severity: 20, State: 1.

-I have find via PROFILER the relevant originated server and application.
-I googled it and found someone that says that we need to change the connection pooling in the application's Connection String.
+I searched and found someone that says that I need to change the connection pooling in the application's connection string.

 <?xml version="1.0"?>